m89p067/equiv_med/README.md

 ```

 ### Responsiveness analysis
-Requires measurements at two time points (t1 and t2): the first two inputs of _Responsiveness_ are baseline/control measurement at t1 and t2 (aka, control_t1,control_t2), while second sets of inputs are the treatment/improved measurement at t1 and t2 (aka, treatment_t1,treatment_t2)
+Requires biomarkers at two time points (t1 and t2): the first two inputs of _Responsiveness_ are baseline/control measurements at t1 and t2 (aka, control_t1,control_t2), while second sets of inputs are the treatment/improved measurements at t1 and t2 (aka, treatment_t1,treatment_t2)
 ```Python
 # not providing real data in this example
 from equiv_med.ES import Resp_indexes